Skip to main content

 Web scraping is an important technique for extracting information from websites, allowing users to gather data efficiently and systematically.
 By automating the process of collecting data, web scraping can save time and provide access to large amounts of information that would be impossible to gather manually.

 In this article, we will put our knowledge into practice with the basics of web scraping with Beautiful Soup, a powerful Python library designed for parsing HTML and XML documents.
 For a comprehensive understanding of web scraping, you can read our previous articles on web scraping and web scraping tools.
 They provide a solid foundation for anyone new to the field and looking to hit the ground running.
+If you want to understand how web crawling differs from scraping before diving in, we cover that separately.

 what is beautifulsoup